Getting Started

 CONDENSING_PROMPT: config_old/prompts/condense.prompt #REQUIRED

-To view the full list of configuration variables, please refer to the users guide.
+To view the full list of configuration variables, including how to pass documents for RAG, please refer to the User Guide.

 Create new instance